Manure Recycling Project

 If manure is processed in a way that increases its phosphorus content but reduces its total mass, its spreading area can be expanded to cover fields that are further away and low on phosphorus.

-In the Manure Recycling project of 2020–2023, the John Nurminen Foundation will work together with pig, poultry, and plant farms that are also interested in developing such operations further.
+In the Manure Recycling project the John Nurminen Foundation will work together with pig and plant farms that are also interested in developing such operations further.
 The animal farms joining the project are of the type where more manure phosphorus is generated than what is needed by the plants in nearby fields.
 Processed manure will be transferred to the fields of the participating plant farms where there is demand for phosphorus fertilizer and added organic carbon.
 Activities are based on agreements between the John Nurminen Foundation and the participating farms.

 The Manure Recycling project will target, in particular, the manure-producing farms in the animal-farming hubs of Southwest and Western Finland; these are also key for the nutrient discharges of the Archipelago Sea and the Bothnian Sea.
 The plant farms that receive the manure are located in areas with a nutrient deficit.
 In order to minimize nutrient runoff, manure spreading will be done in the spring.